syncthing/syncthing/users/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Each user should run their own Syncthing instance.
 Be aware that you might need
-to configure ports such that they do not overlap (see the config.xml).
+to configure listening ports such that they do not overlap (see :ref:`config`).

 Does Syncthing support syncing between folders on the same system?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Syncthing is not designed to sync locally and the overhead involved in doing so will waste resources.
+No. Syncthing is not designed to sync locally and the overhead involved in doing so using Syncthing's method would be wasteful.
 There are better programs to achieve this such as rsync or Unison.

 Is Syncthing my ideal backup application?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-No, Syncthing is not a backup application because all changes to your files
+No. Syncthing is not a great backup application because all changes to your
-(modification, deletion, etc) will be propagated to all your devices.
-You can
+files (modifications, deletions, etc) will be propagated to all your
-enable versioning, but we encourage the use of other tools to keep your data
+devices.
+You can enable versioning, but we encourage the use of other tools
-safe from your (or our) mistakes.
+to keep your data safe from your (or our) mistakes.

 Why is there no iOS client?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An alternative implementation of Syncthing (using the Syncthing protocol) is being developed at this point in time to enable iOS support.
-Additionally, it seems that the next version of Go will support the darwin-arm architecture such that we can compile the mainstream code for the iOS platform.
+There is an alternative implementation of Syncthing (using the same network protocol) called ``fsync()``.
+There are no plans by the current Syncthing team to support iOS in the foreseeable future, as the code required to do so would be quite different from what Syncthing is today.

 Why does it use so much CPU?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~